KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Dictation-Article.md

 KeyboardKit doesn't have standard dictation services.
 Instead, it injects a disabled keyboard service into ``KeyboardInputViewController/services`` until you register [KeyboardKit Pro][pro] or inject your own service implementation.

+## Dictation Service Shorthands

-You can easily resolve various ``KeyboardDictationService`` implementations with these shorthands, sorted by relevance:
+You can easily resolve various service types with these shorthands:

 * ``KeyboardDictationService/proInApp(dictationContext:openUrl:speechRecognizer:)`` (👑 KeyboardKit Pro)
 * ``KeyboardDictationService/proInKeyboard(keyboardContext:dictationContext:actionHandler:)`` (👑 KeyboardKit Pro)